Western mastiff bat: Reproduction

-This species begins mating in early spring and the offspring is born in the summer, usually by July.
+This species begins mating in early spring and the offspring are born in the summer, usually by July.
 The gestation period is about 80–90 days, and females give birth to one offspring at a time, though twins are possible.
 The parturition period varies greatly.
 The young remain in a nursery after birth, with both the males and females.

 Conservation

-Though the western mastiff bat is listed under the Least Concern Category by the IUCN Red List of Threatened Species, Bat Conservation International reports that its numbers are decreasing in certain areas.
+Though the western mastiff bat is listed as least concern by the IUCN Red List of Threatened Species, Bat Conservation International reports that its numbers are decreasing in certain areas.
 One reason for its decline is its inability to find suitable water sites for drinking, as its size prevents it from drinking from small bodies of water.
 Grazing and the use of pesticides have impacted foraging habitats.
-The loss of cliff sites as a result of urban/suburban development and activities such as water impoundments, highway building, and quarry operations has also contributed to the species' endangered status, making it harder to find adequate roost places.
+The loss of cliff sites as a result of urban/suburban development and activities such as water impoundments, highway building, and quarry operations has also contributed to the species' endangered status, making adequate roost places harder to find.